EnterpriseDB/repmgr/README.md

 replication, and perform administrative tasks such as failover or switchover operations.

-`repmgr 4` is a complete rewrite of the existing `repmgr` codebase, allowing the use of all of the latest features in PostgreSQL replication.

-PostgreSQL 11, 10, 9.6 and 9.5 are fully supported.
+PostgreSQL 12, 11, 10, 9.6 and 9.5 are fully supported.
 PostgreSQL 9.4 and 9.3 are supported, with some restrictions.

 `repmgr` is distributed under the GNU GPL 3 and maintained by 2ndQuadrant.

 ### BDR support

-`repmgr 4` supports monitoring of a two-node BDR 2.0 cluster on PostgreSQL 9.6 only.
+`repmgr` supports monitoring of a two-node BDR 2.0 cluster on PostgreSQL 9.6 only.
 Note that BDR 2.0 is not publicly available; please contact 2ndQuadrant for details.